1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Explore Different Ad Types & Backup Ads.

 You might know that via Google Ad Exchange, a publisher can choose to serve either Image/Rich media ads only or Image/Rich media & text ads.
-However, to serve only a text ad, you will have to create it as a native ad in Google Ad Manager.
+However, to serve only a text ad, you must create it as a native ad in Google Ad Manager.
 Haven’t you done it before?
 Here’s an article that will guide you through the process.

 The next option is enabling Backup ads.
-A backup ad can be served on an Ad Exchange inventory that is left unfilled due to the lack of an eligible line item.
-While enabling Backup ads, you can either select Show blank space or Show ads from another URL.
-Both of the options will make sure that your AdX inventory doesn’t remain unfilled.
+A backup ad can be served on an Ad Exchange inventory left unfilled due to the lack of an eligible line item.
+While enabling Backup ads, you can select Show blank space or Show ads from another URL.
+Both options will ensure that your AdX inventory doesn’t remain unfilled.
 Here’s how to set them up:

 1. Go to Google Ad Manager home page.
 Click on Inventory > Inventory rules > Ad types & backup ads > New display style.